An Overview of Option Contracts

-Option is a financial instrument that allows traders to buy or sell the underlying asset at a predetermined price, either before or at a certain date.
-Options can be based on a wide range of underlying assets, including stocks, commodities, indices, currencies, cryptocurrencies or even another derivative product.
-The purpose of options trading is to hedge the risks on existing positions, or for speculation.
+An option is a financial instrument that allows traders to buy or sell the underlying asset at a predetermined price, either before or at a certain date.
+Options can be based on a wide range of underlying assets, including stocks, commodities, indices, currencies, cryptocurrencies, or even another derivative product.
+The purpose of options trading is to hedge the risks on existing positions or for speculation.

 Types of Options

-Options are further categorized into American options and European options based on the dates on which the options may be exercised.
-American options allow traders to exercise the rights at any time before and including on the expiry date of the options whereas European options can only be exercised on the expiry date of the options.
+Options are further categorized into American-style and European-style options based on the dates on which the options may be exercised.
+American-style options allow traders to exercise the rights at any time before and including on the expiration date of the options, whereas European-style options can only be exercised on the expiration date.

 Options Contract Specifications

 |Underlying Asset||The security on which an option contract is based upon|

 |Contract Size||The size of the options contract refers to the amount of the underlying asset|

 |Strike Price||Also known as the exercise price.
 It is the price that traders can buy or sell the underlying asset when the options are exercised|